pen-lang/pen/doc/src/references/language/packages.md

 }
 ```

-Every application package must specify one and only one [system package](/advanced-features/writing-system-packages.md#system-packages) that links applications (e.g. the `Os` standard system package) in its [package configuration file](#package-configuration).
-Otherwise, their builds fail.
+Every application package must specify one and only one [system package](#system-packages) that links applications (e.g. the `Os` standard system package) in its [package configuration file](#package-configuration).
 However, application packages can specify system packages that do no link applications (e.g. the `Http` system package in the example above) as many as possible.

 ### Library packages